dorakrem/KnowledgeRepresentationProject/README.md

 # Knowledge Representation in the Semantic Web
-The course comprised 2 assignments and a 2 member-team project.
+The course comprised 2 individual assignments and a 2 member-team project.
 # Assignment 1

 The first assignment focused on: